csci344/spring2023/pages/_lectures/topic01b.md

 due_date: 2023-01-11
 ---

 Why did the Internet take off so quickly?
 Why does it look the way it does?
-In other words, how does the Internet reflect the same desires, interests, and curiosities (and which ones)?
+How does the Internet reflect the same desires, interests, and curiosities (and which ones) as our offline world?
 Do the same systems of power that function "offline" function "online"?

 ## Assigned Readings
 1. Watch: Black Mirror (Oct.
 21, 2016). <a href="https://www.netflix.com/watch/80104627" target="_blank">Nosedive</a>, Season 3, Episode 1.
 Netflix.
     * If you don't have Netflix, you can purchase it for $1.99 on Amazon.
+    * Content warning: some profanity and lewd language
+2. If you do not want to watch Nosedive, please read Ahmed, Shazeda (May, 2019). <a href="https://logicmag.io/china/the-messy-truth-about-social-credit/" target="_blank">The Messy Truth About Social Credit (China)</a>.
+Logic Magazine.

 ## Discussion Questions